Get insider access

 We bought and tested the 65-inch Sony BRAVIA 8 OLED; the results are also valid for the 55-inch and 77-inch models.
 Costco sells variants of the TV with different model codes.
 These variants perform the same, but they come with an extended warranty, an extended trial for the Sony Pictures Core streaming service, and a backlit remote.

-Our unit was manufactured in May 2024; you can see the label here.
+Our unit was manufactured in May 2024, as seen on the label.

 Compared To Other TVs

-The Sony BRAVIA 8 is an amazing TV overall, but it doesn't really stand out in the crowd of OLED TVs.
+The Sony BRAVIA 8 is a very good TV overall, but it doesn't really stand out in the crowd of OLED TVs.
 Unlike the top-tier Sony A95L OLED, which uses a QD-OLED panel, the BRAVIA 8 uses a traditional WOLED panel and doesn't use MLA for increased brightness like the LG G4 OLED.
-It's most comparable to the LG C4 OLED, but it's not as bright in HDR and doesn't support 4k @ 144Hz, and it has surprisingly worse accuracy in SDR and HDR.
-It's also a bit more expensive than the C4, and since the C4's image processing is pretty much on par with BRAVIA 8's, it's the better choice for almost everyone.
+It's most comparable to the LG C4 OLED, but it's not as bright in HDR, doesn't support 4k @ 144Hz, and it has surprisingly worse accuracy in SDR and HDR.
+It's also a bit more expensive than the C4, and since the C4's image processing is very close to the BRAVIA 8's, it's the better choice for almost everyone.

 For more options, check out our recommendations for the best OLED TVs, the best gaming TVs, and the best TVs for watching movies.